 The Inn at Little Washington

-The Inn at Little Washington creates a moment of pure, unadulterated indulgence for its diners; with voluptuous rooms flooded with luxurious decoration, dishes of the finest order, and an award-winning wine cellar harboring 14,000 bottles.
+Last but by no means least on our list of three-Michelin-star restaurants in the USA is The Inn at Little Washington.
+The eatery creates a moment of pure, unadulterated indulgence for its diners; with voluptuous rooms flooded with luxurious decoration, dishes of the finest order, and an award-winning wine cellar harboring 14,000 bottles.
 Chef and owner Patrick O’Connell garnered three Michelin stars in 2018 (amongst his numerous other accolades) and strives to produce a modern cuisine for modern times- “healthy, eclectic, imaginative…and always growing”.
 At a price of $315 per person, in the shadow of the Blue Ridge Mountains, a diner looking for the finest things in life can surround themselves with the fantastical, and perhaps even stay for the night if they wanted more.